-Attributes: Humanities (Division I A) 313 Eastern Orthodox Christianity Even though it is the second largest denomination in world Christianity, Eastern Orthodoxy is a religious tradition virtually unknown in the West.
+Attributes: Humanities, Religion - Western Traditions 313 Eastern Orthodox Christianity Even though it is the second largest denomination in world Christianity, Eastern Orthodoxy is a religious tradition virtually unknown in the West.
 This course will explore Eastern Orthodoxy as a historical, conceptual, and experiential system.
 That is, it will trace the development of the Orthodox Church from its inception until the present decade, examine a number of writings representative of its theological perspective, and consider how its spirituality and liturgical life foster a distinctive type of religious experience among its adherents.
 Prerequisites: 107 or 212, or permission of instructor.
 Offered every three years.
 Attributes: Middle East Humanities, Religion - Western Traditions 314 Topics in Religious Ethics (e.g., Bonhoeffer, Peace and War; God and Evil; Religion and Ecology; Contemporary Christian Ethics) Prerequisite dependent upon topic.

-Attributes: Humanities (Division I A)

-316 Topics in Judaic Studies

-(e.g., Twentieth Century Jewish Thought; Principles and Topics in Jewish Law)

-This course is cross-listed as JDST 316.
+Attributes: Humanities 316 Topics in Judaic Studies (e.g., Twentieth Century Jewish Thought; Principles and Topics in Jewish Law) This course is cross-listed as JDST 316.
 Prerequisite dependent upon topic.

-Attributes: Humanities (Division I A)

-318 Topics in Religion & Culture

-(e.g., Religion and Science; Encounters with Death; Liberation Theologies)

-Prerequisite dependent upon topic.
+Attributes: Humanities, Religion - Western Traditions 318 Topics in Religion & Culture (e.g., Religion and Science; Encounters with Death; Liberation Theologies) Prerequisite dependent upon topic.

-Attributes: Humanities (Division I A)
+Attributes: Humanities

 320 Topics in Indian Religions

 (e.g., Hindu Theology; Buddhist Tantra; Enlightenment in Comparative Perspective)

 Prerequisite dependent upon topic

-Attributes: Humanities (Division I A)
+Attributes: Humanities, Religion - Other Traditions

 330 Topics in East Asian Religions

 (e.g., Zen; Confucianism and Taoism; Chinese Folk Religions)

 Prerequisite dependent upon topic

-Attributes: EASN Elective Set 1, Humanities (Division I A)
+Attributes: EASN Elective Set 1, Humanities, Religion - Other Traditions

 390 Interpreting Religion

 An advanced introduction to some fundamental issues of theory and method in the academic study of religion.
-Selected religious phenomena will be examined using the perspectives such as those of the history of religions, psychology, sociology, anthropology, philology, philosophy, and theology.
+Selected religious phenomena will be examined using the perspectives such as those of the history of religions, psychology, sociology, anthropology, philosophy, and theology.
 Emphasis will be placed upon methods of research and styles of writing in the study of religion.

-Attributes: Humanities (Division I A), Writing in the Discipline
+Attributes: Humanities, Writing in the Discipline

 490 Senior Seminar

 Advanced investigation of methods and critical perspectives for the study of religion with a focus to be determined by the instructor.
 Writing enriched.

 Prerequisite: 390 or permission of the instructor.

-Russian Curriculum
+Russian

 MAJOR

-Eleven courses
+Eleven Courses

 Core Curriculum Courses: